Back-End Engineer

 • Architected a partitioned PostgreSQL schema for issue activity history, using range partitioning by month, covering indexes, and a logical-replication-based zero-downtime migration, reducing p99 query time on 2B+ rows from 2.4s to 180ms.

-• Refactored the billing-events domain using hexagonal architecture with adapter-port boundaries, command handlers, and aggregate-root invariants, eliminating 15 long-standing race conditions and shipping the largest domain model rewrite in 4 years without a customer-visible regression.
+• Refactored the billing-events domain using hexagonal architecture with adapter-port boundaries, command handlers, and aggregate-root invariants, eliminating 15 long-standing race conditions and shipping the largest domain rewrite in 4 years without a customer-visible regression.

 Atlassian Back-End Engineer